nerdyrodent/VQGAN-CLIP/README.md

 ```
 <img src="./samples/Apple_weird.png" width="256px"></img>

-You can also use image and text prompts together.
+Image prompts can be split in the same way.
 For example:

 ```
-python generate.py -p "A portrait of a face | Picasso" -ip "/Pictures/A_Face.jpg | /Pictures/B_Face.png" -o MyNewFace.png
+python generate.py -p "A picture of a bedroom with a portrait of Van Gogh" -ip "samples/VanGogh.jpg | samples/Bedroom.png"
 ```

 ## "Style Transfer"